 Find Out What’s Not Covered

 With Original Medicare, you don’t get coverage for vision, hearing, or dental issues.
-For that, you will have to enroll in the Medicare Advantage plan.
-When evaluating all options, consider the kind of coverage you will require in the upcoming year and explore the benefits that come with each plan.
+For that, you will have to enroll in the Medicare Advantage plan, or you will have high pocket costs for those services.
+When evaluating all options, consider the kind of coverage you will require in the upcoming year and explore the benefits that come with each plan option.

 Don’t Miss the Deadline!